composer/composer/doc/04-schema.md

   dist (zip, tar, ..) packages that it downloads.
 Those are purged after six months of being unused by default.
 This option allows you to tweak this duration (in seconds) or disable it completely by setting it to 0.
+* **cache-files-maxsize:** Defaults to `300MiB`.
+Composer caches all dist (zip, tar, ..) packages that it downloads.
+When the garbage collection is periodically ran, this is the maximum size the cache will be able to use.
+  Older (less used) files will be removed first until the cache fits.
 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.